 The success of the planning application was the result of close collaboration with both Councils regarding housing need and county conservationists to ensure any concerns regarding sustainability and the protection of the site’s historic areas were addressed.
 A series of public exhibitions were held to give local residents the opportunity to contribute their views to the project.

 Potential fears about the project’s impact on the local road network were allayed by plans to upgrade local highway junctions, create a new road to serve the development and ease the traffic flows on Stoneham Lane and the M27 junctions.

-Outline planning permission was granted in 2016 and three key planning applications were granted by Eastleigh Council’s Planning Committee in October 2017.
+Outline planning permission was duly obtained for the project and three key planning applications were subsequently granted by Eastleigh Council’s Planning Committee.
 The Stage Two application referred to 514 dwellings, Stage Three for 39 and Stage Four sought approval for 18 new homes; all applications representing a significant chapter in this remarkable new community’s progress.

 These new homes will include a stunning range of one to five-bedroom beautiful apartments and houses that will solve the area’s housing shortfall as identified in the Council’s five-year plan.
 The project will also answer the call for affordable housing in the area, with a generous 35% allocation given by Highwood to affordable homes.

 The construction phase for the first stage of this exciting development officially began with Eastleigh Mayor, Councillor Mo Sollitt, breaking the first ground on an area along Stoneham Lane earlier in October.

 To find out more about this exciting project, please visit our North Stoneham Park pages and for more information about the history of the development, please read more at landsouthofchestnutavenue.co.uk